899-1 and 899-1RC Environmental Advisory Services

 899-7 and 899-7RC Geographic Information Services (GIS)

 Biodiversity Research Institute has been conducting scientific inquiries for government and private sector clients nationwide and globally since 1998.
 Using both traditional and innovative approaches, BRI scientists collect, analyze, and interpret scientific results on how ecological stressors impact living systems.
 By incorporating regional data and developing strategies for collecting additional data, BRI has effectively modeled such stressors on species and community distributions, phenology, adaptive strategies and population viability across tropical, temperate, and arctic biomes.
-Researchers at BRI excel in the capture of all avian species, bats, and small mammals toward comprehensive ecological services in following areas of expertise.
+BRI researchers provide comprehensive ecological services in following areas of expertise.

 Developing wildlife risk assessments and contaminant exposure profiles.Laboratory services provided by either: